 What is a Harvest Moon?

 The Harvest Full Moon of September can be a little tricky!
-Most Full Moons correlate with the month it lands in.
+Most Full Moons are associated with the month they land in.
 However, the full moon closest to the Autumn Equinox is considered the Harvest Moon.
 Typically the Harvest Moon lands in September, but occasionally it lands in October (about every three years).

 Many harvest-related customs have their origin in the animistic belief in a spirit such as the Corn Mother or Rice Mother, and the semiworship of the last sheaf was the great feature of the harvest home.Britannica – Harvest Agricultural Season

-In 2022, September’s Full Moon is called the Harvest Moon.
-It takes place on September 10th and peaks at 5:59 a.m.
+In 2023, September’s Full Moon is called the Harvest Moon.
+It takes place on September 29th and reaches its peak illumination at 5:57 a.m.
 Eastern Standard Time.

 Near the time of the autumnal equinox, the angle of the moon’s orbit relative to the Earth’s horizon is at its minimum, causing the full moon to rise above the horizon much faster than usual.